 Artemus heard his daughter’s voice behind him.
 He stopped walking and turned around.
 “I’m sorry, Samantha.
 I don’t want to hurt you, but I want no more discussion about this.
 Whether you like it or not, you are marrying RJ.”

-Samantha hesitated as if she wanted to say something in protest.
-She stared at her father, terrible anger welling up in her again as she watched him staring back at her, steady but not defiant.
+Samantha hesitated as if she wanted to protest.
+She stared at her father, terrible anger welling up in her again as he stared back at her, steady but not defiant.
 Samantha had enough.
 She could not keep up this facade a moment longer.

-“I’m going to my room!” she yelled, and made her way across the hall and ran all the way upstairs without looking back.
+“I’m going to my room!” she yelled, made her way across the hall, and ran all the way upstairs without looking back.

 Moments later, there was a tap on her door.

 “Sam, may I come in?” her dad asked.

-“No, you may not!”
-Samantha’s voice was icy.
+“No, you may not.”
+Samantha said.
 “Please go away and leave me alone.”

 “Samantha, we have to talk.
-Please open the door!” said Artemus in a hard voice.
+Please open the door,” said Artemus.

 Samantha didn’t answer and remained silent.
-She didn’t want to hear anything her father had to say to her anymore.
+She didn’t want to hear anything her father had to say anymore.

 “Okay, have it your way, but this conversation is far from over,” said Artemus as he left.

 Samantha didn’t care how many times her father knocked on the door and asked her to open it.
 She closed her eyes, covered her ears, and ignored his plea.

 It was dark, and the room was quiet.
 Samantha got up and tiptoed toward the door.
-She twisted the door handle, but shocked to find her father locked the door from the outside.
+She twisted the door handle but found her father had locked the door from the outside.
 She shook her head and drew in a deep breath.

-Maybe if I sleep long enough and wake up tomorrow, I’ll find out everything that had happened today was only but a bad dream.
+Maybe if I sleep long enough and wake up tomorrow, I’ll find out everything that has happened today was only a bad dream.